Run tasks or subflows in parallel, create loops and conditional branching.

 Add conditional logic using Flowable tasks

-In addition to running independent processes in parallel, very often you will want specific tasks to run only if certain conditions are met, else some other action happens.
-Conditional logic can be applied to inputs, outputs, variables, and many other components of your flow, even other flows.
+In addition to running independent processes in parallel, you may want specific tasks to run only if certain conditions are met; otherwise, another action occurs.

-For example, you can use the If task specify your conditions and what action to take whether those conditions are met or not.
+For example, you can use the If task to specify your conditions and define what action to take based on whether those conditions are met.

-The below flow is an example of the If task in action.
+The following flow is an example of the If task in action.
 Calling back to dummyjson, an API request is made based on the product category input of either beauty

 or notebook